-SEA, a Victorian-based automotive technology company develops electric vehicle drive trains which can be fitted to a number of donor platforms, thus rendering them fully-electric vehicles.
-Currently ranging three drivetrain models within their SEA-Drive brand, the supported ‘donor’ vehicles include:
+SEA, a Victorian-based automotive technology company, develops electric vehicle drive trains which can be fitted to a number of donor platforms, thus rendering them fully-electric vehicles.
+Currently, with three drivetrain models within their SEA-Drive brand, the supported ‘donor’ vehicles include:

 - 9t to 13t GVM truck cab/chassis